 Paluwagan sounds like a good option until some group members disappear without paying their share.
-If you are in the middle or end of the cycle, you might not get the amount of money you expect to get.
+If you are in the middle or end of the cycle, you might not get the money you expect.

-Paluwagan may not have any interest or other fees, but it is all in the faith that every member will pay up until the last person gets the funds.
+Paluwagan may not have any interest or other fees, but it is all in the faith that every member will pay until the last person gets the funds.
 It is not a reliable source when looking for a micro-small business loan.

 Ever heard of Kickstarter, GoFundMe, and Indiegogo?
 These are online platforms where you showcase your product, and people will send money to fund your business.
 It is like getting some investors.
 Sounds easy in theory, but here in the Philippines, the idea of crowdfunding is still at its formative level.
 And Filipinos are still very hesitant to send money to strangers.

 Pawnshops are also a good source of easy cash.
 You can get less cash than the pawned item’s actual value.
 The interest charge will increase quickly, so you have to pay up as soon as possible, or you will lose your valuable item.
 It will be heartbreaking if it has sentimental value.

 Nowadays, you have to find the best alternative ways.
 When almost everything can be found online, loans are not an exception.

 Online lenders offer Micro-Small Business Loan Philippines.
 It offers a quick loan process which can be done on its official websites.
 Make sure the online lender is registered with the Securities and Exchange Commission.

 How to apply for an online loan at Cash Mart?